-- flooding greatly accentuated by powerful battering waves.
+- Widespread deep inundation, with storm surge flooding greatly accentuated by powerful battering waves.
 Structural damage to buildings, with many washing away.
 Damage greatly compounded from considerable floating debris.
 Locations may be uninhabitable for an extended period. - Near-shore escape routes and secondary roads washed out or severely flooded.
 Flood control systems and barriers may become stressed. - Extreme beach erosion.
 New shoreline cuts possible. - Massive damage to marinas, docks, boardwalks, and piers.
 Numerous small craft broken away from moorings with many lifted onshore and stranded.

-- complete roof and wall failures.
+- Structural damage to sturdy buildings, some with complete roof and wall failures.
 Complete destruction of mobile homes.
 Damage greatly accentuated by large airborne projectiles.
 Locations may be uninhabitable for weeks or months. - Numerous large trees snapped or uprooted along with fences and roadway signs blown over. - Many roads impassable from large debris, and more within urban or heavily wooded places.
 Many bridges, causeways, and access routes impassable. - Widespread power and communications outages.

-- and rescues. - Rivers and tributaries may rapidly overflow their banks in multiple places.
+- Major rainfall flooding may prompt many evacuations and rescues. - Rivers and tributaries may rapidly overflow their banks in multiple places.
 Small streams, creeks, canals, and ditches may become dangerous rivers.
 Flood control systems and barriers may become stressed. - Flood waters can enter many structures within multiple communities, some structures becoming uninhabitable or washed away.
 Many places where flood waters may cover escape routes.
 Streets and parking lots become rivers of moving water with underpasses submerged.
 Driving conditions become dangerous.
-Many road and bridge closures with some weakened or washed out. - The occurrence of scattered tornadoes can hinder the execution of emergency plans during tropical events. - Several places may experience tornado damage with a few spots of considerable damage, power loss, and communications failures. - Locations could realize roofs torn off frame houses. mobile homes demolished, boxcars overturned. large trees snapped or uprooted, vehicles tumbled, and small boats tossed about.
+Many road and bridge closures with some weakened or washed out. - The occurrence of scattered tornadoes can hinder the execution of emergency plans during tropical events. - Several places may experience tornado damage with a few spots of considerable damage, power loss, and communications failures. - Locations could realize roofs torn off frame houses, mobile homes demolished, boxcars overturned, large trees snapped or uprooted, vehicles tumbled, and small boats tossed about.
 Dangerous projectiles can add to the toll.